Zaid-Ajaj/Fable.Remoting/docs/advanced/error-handling.md

     | Ignore
     | Propagate of obj
 ```
 With `ErrorResult` you choose either to propagate a custom message back to the client or just ignore the error.
 You don't want the exception data (message or stacktrace) to be returned to the client.
-When an error object is propagated, the exception of type `ProxyRequestException` (see below) will contain the error object serialized to JSON in the `ResponseText` field
+When an error object is propagated, the exception of type `ProxyRequestException` (see below) will contain the error object serialized to JSON in the `ResponseText` field.
+The serialized error object is of type `Fable.Remoting.ClientServer.CustomErrorResult<'userError>`
 ```fsharp
 open System